gomtl/golangmontreal.org/content/events/gomtl-01-talks.md

 {{% talks %}}

-There will be delicious food at the event offered on a first-come first-served basis.
+There will be delicious food at the event, offered on a first-come first-served basis.
 Come by early to be safe!

 ### Where